About Hydrogen Energy

 How Can We Make It Happen?

-As a gas, hydrogen has low density, i.e. it occupies a very large volume.
+As a gas, hydrogen has a low density, i.e. it occupies a very large volume.
 We need to find ways to compact it into much smaller volumes for its practical and everyday use.
-For example: to power a car with hydrogen for 400 km, a hydrogen balloon 5 m in diameter is required.
-This is obviously not practical; so all the hydrogen required needs to be packed into a much smaller form.

 The solution is to use materials capable of storing large amounts of hydrogen in a compact form.
 Metals and compounds such as magnesium and sodium borohydride can absorb a lot of hydrogen (up to 10% of their own weight) like a sponge would absorb water.
 The beauty of this concept is that once the hydrogen is absorbed by the material it is indefinitely stored in a totally safe manner.
 Controlling the temperature of the materials will allow fully reversible uptake and release of hydrogen.